HeinzEric/FalconsEsportsOverlays/README.md

 # FalconsEsportsOverlays
- A stream overlay for multiple games with a control page and a overlay page, both interact with a json file
+ A stream overlay for multiple games with a control page and a overlay page, both interact with a json file.
+Writen with PHP, JS, and AJAX
 <h1>Setup</h1>

 <h2>Docker</h2>